Marc Rebillet

-Marc Rebillet ([ʁəbijɛ]; born December 10, 1988) is a French-American electronic musician and YouTuber from Dallas, Texas, currently based in New York City.
-Known for his improvised funk and hip-hop electronic music with free flowing, humorous lyrics.
-Rebillet distributes his work primarily through YouTube videos and Twitch live streams using a loop station, keyboard, vocals and percussion instruments to produce his songs in his apartment.
-He has released three studio albums (Marc Rebillet, Europe and Loop Daddy III) and two extended play records (Loop Daddy and Loop Daddy II).
+Marc Rebillet ([ʁəbijɛ]; born December 15, 1988) is an American electronic musician and YouTuber from Dallas and based in New York City.
+He is known for his improvised funk, hip-hop, and electronic music with free-flowing, humorous lyrics.
+He distributes his work primarily through YouTube videos and Twitch live streams using a loop station, keyboard, vocals, and percussion instruments to produce his songs in his apartment.
+He has released three studio albums under his legal name: Marc Rebillet, Europe, and Loop Daddy III; two extended play records (Loop Daddy and Loop Daddy II), and three projects under his "leae" moniker: Pod 314, the Rattlebrain EP, and the week | ep.

 Early life

 Rebillet's father was French and his mother is from South Carolina.
 His parents met in Paris.
 Rebillet started playing piano at age four; he studied classical music until age 15 while attending Booker T. Washington High School for the Performing and Visual Arts in Dallas.

-In 2007, Rebillet first went viral after being interviewed on Fox 4 in Dallas while lining up to be the first to buy an iPhone during its initial release.
+In 2007, Rebillet first went viral after being interviewed on Fox 4 in Dallas, while lining up to be the first to buy an iPhone during its initial release.
 A woman paid Rebillet $800 for his spot in the front of the line, attempting to buy many phones to resell.
 The plan backfired because the store's policy only allowed one iPhone sale per customer.
-The video of the encounter received four million views.
+The video of the interview received 4.8 million views.

-Rebillet dropped out of Southern Methodist University after studying acting for a year.
-During the next decade, Rebillet worked as a server, an executive assistant, and in a corporate call center while producing music under the name "Leae".
-Rebillet moved to New York City in 2011 and back to Dallas in 2014 to care for his father, who had Alzheimer's disease.
+Rebillet dropped out of Southern Methodist University in Dallas after studying acting for a year.
+During the next decade, Rebillet worked as a server, an executive assistant, and in a corporate call center while producing music under the name "leae."
+Rebillet moved to New York City in 2011 and back to Dallas in 2014 to care for his father Gilbert who was diagnosed with Alzheimer's disease.
+His father died in 2018.

-In 2016, Rebillet claimed on Reddit to have discovered an alleged unreleased 1998 Sufjan Stevens album in a dumpster outside record label Asthmatic Kitty's studios in Dumbo, Brooklyn in 2014.
+In 2016, Marc Rebillet claimed on Reddit to have discovered an alleged unreleased 1998 Sufjan Stevens album in a dumpster outside record label Asthmatic Kitty's studios in Dumbo in Brooklyn, New York in 2014.
 A representative from the label who responded to the post was unable to confirm the album's authenticity, but requested that Rebillet not share it.
-A few hours later, Rebillet proceeded to upload the album and share it on 4chan.
-In an interview with Stereogum the next day, he expressed regret for disrespecting the label's wishes, but stated he wanted to let the album be preserved online.
+A few hours later, he proceeded to upload the album and share it on 4chan.
+In an interview with Stereogum the next day, he expressed regret for disrespecting the label's wishes, but said that he wanted to let the album be preserved online.
 When asked if the album was possibly a hoax, Rebillet responded, "I have neither the time nor the desire to prove its authenticity."